alwaysgreenhq/alwaysgreen/README.md

 ### Utility Scripts

-Alongside the workflows, Nova provides scripts to assist in the CI environment:
+Alongside the workflows, AlwaysGreen provides scripts to assist in the CI environment:

-- `scripts/ci/preflight.sh` – This runs before Nova's main logic.
+- `scripts/ci/preflight.sh` – This runs before AlwaysGreen's main logic.
 It checks that the environment is sane and sets consistent environment settings.
 - `scripts/ci/first_error.sh` – Given a full CI log, this script finds the first occurrence of a failure and prints that section.
 - `scripts/ci/env_fingerprint.sh` – This gathers information about the environment and dependencies and writes it to an artifact file.

 ### Guardrail Policies (OPA/Rego)

 The solution includes a policy file `policy/guardrails.rego` which encodes organization-specific rules for patches.
-Nova's orchestrator can query this policy before applying any fix.
+AlwaysGreen's orchestrator can query this policy before applying any fix.
 For example, the policy might say:

 - "If more than 5 files are changed or more than 40 lines are added/removed, that's a violation (too large of a fix)."
 - "If the diff touches any file in `migrations/` or `secrets/` or other sensitive directories, that's a violation."
 - "If multiple distinct areas are changed in one patch, flag it."

-If any such rule is violated, Nova will not auto-commit the patch; instead, it can either skip that fix or mark it for human review.
+If any such rule is violated, AlwaysGreen will not auto-commit the patch; instead, it can either skip that fix or mark it for human review.

 ### Alerts and Notifications

-Nova is designed to integrate with team communication channels:
+AlwaysGreen is designed to integrate with team communication channels:

-**Slack**: You can configure a Slack webhook in the Nova config.
+**Slack**: You can configure a Slack webhook in the AlwaysGreen config.
 The solution provides a sample shell script (`alerts/slack_payload.sh`) that formats a message with an emoji/status and a direct link to the relevant CI run or PR, then POSTs it to Slack.

-**PagerDuty (PD)**: For critical pipelines (like prod deploys), Nova can escalate to PagerDuty after a certain time.
+**PagerDuty (PD)**: For critical pipelines (like prod deploys), AlwaysGreen can escalate to PagerDuty after a certain time.
 The config's alert rules allow an `escalate_after_minutes: X` setting.

-**GitHub Checks and PR comments**: Nova leverages GitHub's status checks API.
-For instance, the "Nova CI Rescue" workflow can create a check run that reports the status of Nova's attempts.
-If Nova fails to fix a PR, it can mark the check as "action required" and attach logs or the plan for fixing.
+**GitHub Checks and PR comments**: AlwaysGreen leverages GitHub's status checks API.
+For instance, the "AlwaysGreen CI Rescue" workflow can create a check run that reports the status of AlwaysGreen's attempts.
+If AlwaysGreen fails to fix a PR, it can mark the check as "action required" and attach logs or the plan for fixing.

-All these components work together: the workflows trigger Nova at the right times, the config and policies constrain its behavior, and the scripts plus integration hooks let Nova communicate what it's doing.
+All these components work together: the workflows trigger AlwaysGreen at the right times, the config and policies constrain its behavior, and the scripts plus integration hooks let AlwaysGreen communicate what it's doing.

 ## Autopatch Loop Mechanism: "Plan → Patch → Verify"

-At the heart of Nova is an autopatch loop that embodies the "reproduce and repair" cycle:
+At the heart of AlwaysGreen is an autopatch loop that embodies the "reproduce and repair" cycle:

-1. **Reproduce & Capture**: Nova starts by running the test suite (or specific failing checks) in an isolated environment to see the failure firsthand.
+1. **Reproduce & Capture**: AlwaysGreen starts by running the test suite (or specific failing checks) in an isolated environment to see the failure firsthand.
 It captures the logs, and using the `first_error.sh` logic, identifies the first point of failure.

-2. **Plan**: Based on the failure classification and Nova's internal knowledge base, it formulates a repair plan.
+2. **Plan**: Based on the failure classification and AlwaysGreen's internal knowledge base, it formulates a repair plan.
 The plan is essentially: "What minimal change could fix this?"
-Nova always stays within the risk budget defined – e.g., "At most 2 attempts for this PR, touching no more than 5 files and adding/removing ≤ 40 lines total."
+AlwaysGreen always stays within the risk budget defined – e.g., "At most 2 attempts for this PR, touching no more than 5 files and adding/removing ≤ 40 lines total."

-3. **Generate Patch**: Nova then uses AI (and possibly some templated fixes for known issues) to generate the code changes according to the plan.
+3. **Generate Patch**: AlwaysGreen then uses AI (and possibly some templated fixes for known issues) to generate the code changes according to the plan.
 This could involve editing a few lines in a function, adding a small test, updating a version in a config file, etc. The emphasis is on minimality – the smallest possible diff that could resolve the failure.

-4. **Apply to Side Branch**: Nova never commits directly to main.
+4. **Apply to Side Branch**: AlwaysGreen never commits directly to main.
 It commits the patch to a separate branch (e.g., `nova/fix/<PR-number>` or a similarly prefixed branch).
-This approach means that the original PR branch isn't altered by Nova – instead, the PR is updated via a new commit from Nova on a side branch.
+This approach means that the original PR branch isn't altered by AlwaysGreen – instead, the PR is updated via a new commit from AlwaysGreen on a side branch.

-5. **Run Tests on the Patch**: After applying the patch, Nova triggers the CI checks again.
+5. **Run Tests on the Patch**: After applying the patch, AlwaysGreen triggers the CI checks again.
 Now we see if the fix worked.
-If all tests pass, wonderful – Nova has managed to turn the PR green.
-If there's still a failure (or a new failure), Nova records that outcome for the next iteration.
+If all tests pass, wonderful – AlwaysGreen has managed to turn the PR green.
+If there's still a failure (or a new failure), AlwaysGreen records that outcome for the next iteration.

-6. **Critique & Iterate**: If the tests are still failing, Nova goes back to step 1 or 2: it analyzes the new failure and will then come up with a refined plan or a new plan for the new error.
-Nova will iterate this cycle, but only up to a fixed number of attempts (`max_attempts`) to avoid an infinite loop.
+6. **Critique & Iterate**: If the tests are still failing, AlwaysGreen goes back to step 1 or 2: it analyzes the new failure and will then come up with a refined plan or a new plan for the new error.
+AlwaysGreen will iterate this cycle, but only up to a fixed number of attempts (`max_attempts`) to avoid an infinite loop.

-7. **Decide & Report**: After either succeeding or exhausting attempts, Nova makes a decision:
+7. **Decide & Report**: After either succeeding or exhausting attempts, AlwaysGreen makes a decision:

-   - **Success**: Nova will update the PR with the fix branch commit(s) and typically add a comment like "✅ Nova auto-fix applied: all checks are now passing."
+   - **Success**: AlwaysGreen will update the PR with the fix branch commit(s) and typically add a comment like "✅ AlwaysGreen auto-fix applied: all checks are now passing."
-   - **Failure/Exceeded Budget**: If Nova couldn't fix the issue within the set attempts, Nova will comment with a failure report and attach artifacts.
+   - **Failure/Exceeded Budget**: If AlwaysGreen couldn't fix the issue within the set attempts, AlwaysGreen will comment with a failure report and attach artifacts.

-8. **Explain**: A key part of Nova's philosophy is explainability.
-Each Nova-generated patch comes with a one-paragraph rationale explaining why the change was made and evidence that it's safe.
+8. **Explain**: A key part of AlwaysGreen's philosophy is explainability.
+Each AlwaysGreen-generated patch comes with a one-paragraph rationale explaining why the change was made and evidence that it's safe.

-Throughout this loop, Nova is constrained by guardrails and policy at every step.
+Throughout this loop, AlwaysGreen is constrained by guardrails and policy at every step.
 It won't, for example, decide to pull in a new library or make a database schema change as a fix – those are beyond its scope unless explicitly allowed.

 ## Safety and Guardrails

-Nova's design prioritizes safety and control, recognizing that teams need to trust it gradually.
+AlwaysGreen's design prioritizes safety and control, recognizing that teams need to trust it gradually.
 Key safety mechanisms include:

 - **No direct commits to main**: All fixes go to a `nova/fix/...` branch, keeping the primary branch untouched.
-- **Strict change budgets**: Nova enforces quantitative limits on its fixes (max files/LOC changed, max attempts).
+- **Strict change budgets**: AlwaysGreen enforces quantitative limits on its fixes (max files/LOC changed, max attempts).
 - **Protected areas**: Certain files or directories can be declared off-limits or sensitive.
-- **CODEOWNERS enforcement**: Nova can be set to respect your repo's CODEOWNERS rules.
+- **CODEOWNERS enforcement**: AlwaysGreen can be set to respect your repo's CODEOWNERS rules.
 - **Policy-driven guardrails**: The OPA/Rego policy file encodes rules in a single source of truth.
 - **Risk-tiered actions**: Not all fixes are equal.
-Nova categorizes fixes by risk (low/medium/high-risk).
+AlwaysGreen categorizes fixes by risk (low/medium/high-risk).
-- **Human oversight for exceptions**: If Nova hits a guardrail, it will defer to humans.
+- **Human oversight for exceptions**: If AlwaysGreen hits a guardrail, it will defer to humans.

 ## Incident Handling and Alerting

-Nova treats CI failures as first-class incidents that need both attention and action:
+AlwaysGreen treats CI failures as first-class incidents that need both attention and action:

-**Main branch failures**: When a commit to main causes a red build, Nova's Main Guardian comes into play.
+**Main branch failures**: When a commit to main causes a red build, AlwaysGreen's Main Guardian comes into play.
 It will immediately surface the issue via multiple channels and can automatically pause any merge queues or deployment pipelines.

-**Pull request failures**: When a PR's CI is failing, Nova's PR Auto-Fix workflow will try to fix it.
+**Pull request failures**: When a PR's CI is failing, AlwaysGreen's PR Auto-Fix workflow will try to fix it.
 While doing so, it can post status updates and notify on Slack as well.

 **Alert tuning**: Not every failed test needs a loud alert.
-The Nova config allows tuning what conditions trigger which alerts.
+The AlwaysGreen config allows tuning what conditions trigger which alerts.

 ## On-Demand Tools: Bisect and Flake Management

 Two special cases in CI failures are when the cause is unknown and when the cause is intermittent (flaky tests).
-Nova includes tools for both:
+AlwaysGreen includes tools for both:

-**Automated Bisect**: Nova has a workflow to automate `git bisect`.
-If you supply a range and a command that determines "good vs bad", Nova will binary-search through your commit history to find exactly which commit introduced the failure.
+**Automated Bisect**: AlwaysGreen has a workflow to automate `git bisect`.
+If you supply a range and a command that determines "good vs bad", AlwaysGreen will binary-search through your commit history to find exactly which commit introduced the failure.

-**Flake Detection & Quarantine**: Nova's orchestrator can identify patterns where a test fails but on re-run passes.
-For known flaky tests, Nova can automatically quarantine them.
+**Flake Detection & Quarantine**: AlwaysGreen's orchestrator can identify patterns where a test fails but on re-run passes.
+For known flaky tests, AlwaysGreen can automatically quarantine them.

 ## Adoption Path and Rollout Stages

 Introducing an autonomous tool into CI/CD should be done carefully.
-Nova's solution is designed to be adoptable in stages:
+AlwaysGreen's solution is designed to be adoptable in stages:

-- **M0 – Explain-Only Mode**: Start with Nova not making any changes at all.
-Nova will analyze failures but only output explanations and possible solutions.
+- **M0 – Explain-Only Mode**: Start with AlwaysGreen not making any changes at all.
+AlwaysGreen will analyze failures but only output explanations and possible solutions.
-- **M1 – Automatic Small Fixes**: Allow Nova to auto-fix very low-risk issues like lint errors and simple test assertions.
+- **M1 – Automatic Small Fixes**: Allow AlwaysGreen to auto-fix very low-risk issues like lint errors and simple test assertions.
-- **M2 – Moderate Fixes & Multi-File Changes**: Nova tackles more complex issues within a contained scope.
+- **M2 – Moderate Fixes & Multi-File Changes**: AlwaysGreen tackles more complex issues within a contained scope.
-- **M3 – Flake & Stability Management**: Nova becomes proactive about the health of the test suite itself.
+- **M3 – Flake & Stability Management**: AlwaysGreen becomes proactive about the health of the test suite itself.
-- **M4 – Deploy Guardian**: Nova's self-healing extends into the deployment phase.
+- **M4 – Deploy Guardian**: AlwaysGreen's self-healing extends into the deployment phase.

 ## Value Proposition and Differentiation

-Nova is positioned not as a traditional CI tool or a generic coding assistant, but as a new kind of outcome-focused CI companion:
+AlwaysGreen is positioned not as a traditional CI tool or a generic coding assistant, but as a new kind of outcome-focused CI companion:

-- **Core Promise (Green-SLA)**: Nova aims for "green by default" CI – it will do everything possible (within safe limits) to get a failing build back to green.
+- **Core Promise (Green-SLA)**: AlwaysGreen aims for "green by default" CI – it will do everything possible (within safe limits) to get a failing build back to green.
-- **Outcome-Focused vs Tool-Focused**: Unlike traditional CI/CD tools that stop at running tests and reporting failures, Nova actually acts to resolve those failures.
+- **Outcome-Focused vs Tool-Focused**: Unlike traditional CI/CD tools that stop at running tests and reporting failures, AlwaysGreen actually acts to resolve those failures.
-- **Minimal & Safe Fixes**: Nova's fixes are intentionally small and auditable.
+- **Minimal & Safe Fixes**: AlwaysGreen's fixes are intentionally small and auditable.
 Each patch is constrained in size and comes with an explanation and evidence.
-- **Safety & Control**: A huge part of Nova's differentiation is the safety layer with policies, config, and human approvals built-in.
+- **Safety & Control**: A huge part of AlwaysGreen's differentiation is the safety layer with policies, config, and human approvals built-in.

 ## Operational Details and Evidence

 The described GitHub Actions workflows and scripts are straightforward to implement.
-They follow best practices and give Nova the needed permissions to push fix branches and update PRs.
+They follow best practices and give AlwaysGreen the needed permissions to push fix branches and update PRs.
 The use of hermetic test runs, first error focus, minimal patch strategy, and guardrails via Rego all show technical soundness.

 The solution appears technically feasible and robust, covering the full spectrum from detection to fix to notification.
-Each piece is built on proven practices, which increases the likelihood that Nova can be adopted without a huge learning curve.
+Each piece is built on proven practices, which increases the likelihood that AlwaysGreen can be adopted without a huge learning curve.

 ## Product Framing and Language

-In positioning Nova, it's important to convey that this is not just another CI tool, but a new category of developer assistant focused on shipping quality code faster:
+In positioning AlwaysGreen, it's important to convey that this is not just another CI tool, but a new category of developer assistant focused on shipping quality code faster:

 - **Category Name**: Self-Healing CI/CD
 - **Role**: Shipping Copilot